openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/centralMedialNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Central medial nucleus' is a nucleus of dorsal thalamus.
-It is part of the rostral intralaminar nuclear group.
+   :definition: Is a nucleus of dorsal thalamus.
+Is part of the rostral intralaminar nuclear group. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001923) ('is_a' and 'relationship')]
-   :description: A small cell group in the interthalamic adhesion of the thalamus that occupy the midline region of the internal medullary lamina, between the left and right paracentral nuclei.
+   :description: A small cell group in the interthalamic adhesion of the thalamus that occupy the midline region of the internal medullary lamina, between the left and right paracentral nuclei. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001923)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101899
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001923#central-medial-nucleus-1
    :name: central medial nucleus